hapax/hapax.github.io/assets/teaching.md

 What do these functions do?
 Why do I care?
 Where are we?
-These questions are unforgivably boring when there is so much rich material to draw on.
+These questions are unforgivably dull when there is so much rich material to draw on.
 But they also fill me with existential horror.
 This is what I mean by the scrubland: no landmarks, nothing for the eye to latch onto, just an